New Resources

 - Support school staff well-being with training programs and other therapeutic resources.

-NEW - - Protecting Youth Mental Health - U.S. Surgeon General's Advisory Report
+Protecting Youth Mental Health - U.S. Surgeon General's Advisory Report

 Far too many young people are struggling with their mental health and unable to get the support they need.
 Mental health challenges are the leading cause of disability and poor life outcomes in young people.
 Unfortunately, in recent years, we’ve seen significant increases in certain mental health disorders in youth, including depression, anxiety, and suicidal ideation.
 Many factors shape the mental health of young people, from individual to societal level forces.

-NEW - - Mental Health Resources in Spanish from Mental Health America
+Mental Health Resources in Spanish from Mental Health America

 Mental Health America announced on Wednesday, September 20th, 2023, the release of three new valuable resources to enhance mental health support for Spanish-speaking communities: